-Peter Romeo is vice president of content for FoodServiceDirector.com and the other foodservice media of CSP Information Group, including Restaurant Business magazine and restaurantbusinessonline.com.
+Peter Romeo is director of digital content for FoodServiceDirector.com and the other foodservice media of Winsight Media, including Restaurant Business magazine and restaurantbusinessonline.com.
 He has covered the foodservice business since 1984 for a variety of industry publications and websites, including nrn.com.
 Romeo has twice won the Jesse H. Neal Award, business publishing’s equivalent of the Pulitzers, for his columns.
 A Phi Beta Kappa graduate of New York University, he resides in Port Washington, NY, with five greyhounds and four cats, as of last count.
 And a wife.

 What is the best part about your job?

 I get to work with smart people.

 What is the worst part of your job?

 Smart people like to have meetings.
 Lots and lots of meetings.
 Sometimes to plan more meetings.

 What do you consider to be your greatest achievement?